hchasestevens/astpath/README.md

 # astpath
+[e ɛs ti pæθ] _n_.

-A command-line utility for querying Python ASTs using XPath syntax.
+Ⅰ. A command-line utility for querying Python ASTs using XPath syntax.

+ⅠⅠ.
+A better way of searching your codebase.

 ## Installation
 It is recommended that `astpath` be installed with the optional `lxml` dependency, to allow full use of the XPath query language.